 Darryl joined Watsi on November 14th, 2014.
-Six years ago, Darryl joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Darryl's most recent donation traveled 6,600 miles to support Johnson, a charming toddler from Tanzania, to fund leg corrective surgery so he can walk.
+Eight years ago, Darryl joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Darryl's most recent donation traveled 11,000 miles to support Lynemandy, a 28 year old student from Haiti, to fund prep and travel for life-saving heart surgery.

 Darryl has funded healthcare for 96 patients in 13 countries.